sruck007/EMS_Reporting/README.md

 # EMS Analytics Project
 📌 Project Overview
 This project analyzes Emergency Medical Services (EMS) operations, focusing on response efficiency, financial performance, and service-level trends.
 Using SQL, Python, and Tableau, the analysis provides data-driven insights into key performance indicators (KPIs) such as response times, transport times, reimbursement trends, and service utilization.

-The goal is to simulate how EMS data can be used to optimize resources, improve service delivery, and support decision-making—especially relevant given the Fire Department’s takeover of EMS operations.
+The goal of this projecy is to simulate how EMS data can be used to optimize resources, improve service delivery, and ultimelty help inform how operations are performing.

 Key Sections & Approach
 1️⃣ Data Collection & Cleaning (Python & SQL)